-Tomatillos are the real star of this green enchilada sauce.
+Tomatillos are the real stars of this green enchilada sauce.
 Their delicious fruit-like tang is a perfect complement to enchiladas (and other rustic Mexican cuisine as well).
 But they aren’t the only green things that matter in this enchilada sauce.
-Both poblano peppers and jalapeños have big roles, especially if you keep the seeds in the jalapeño to gain the extra heat.
+Both poblano peppers and jalapeños have big roles.

 This green enchilada sauce also works quite well as a side with tortilla chips.
-If you want it thicker, just stop after step 8 and use the thicker version of the sauce as a spicy tomatillo salsa or use less of the stock during the last steps of the recipe.
+If you want it thicker, stop after step eight and use the thicker version of the sauce as a spicy tomatillo salsa or use less of the stock during the last steps of the recipe.

 Green Enchilada Sauce